Skip to main content

 Gem-Quality (Transparent) Rhodonite

 Exceptionally rare transparent material suitable for faceting.
 Found primarily in Brazil and Tanzania.
-Faceted Rhodonite gems display a vivid raspberry-red to pink color with excellent brilliance.
+Faceted Rhodonite gems show a vivid raspberry-red to pink color with excellent brilliance.
 These are among the most valuable forms of the mineral.

 Massive Rhodonite (Orletz)